padraigUCSD/cse110-w21-group31/specs/adrs/0008-hosting.md

-# How should we host our DEV, QA, and Production/Live Environments?
+# Use Netlify to host our DEV, QA, and Production/Live Environments?

 * Status: accepted
 * Deciders: Padraig MacGabann, David Cruz